doctorray117/minecraft-ondemand/README.md

 ## Requirements
 - AWS Account
-- Domain name with DNS served from Route53
+- Domain name with public DNS served from Route53.
+Does not need to be registered through Route53.
-- Minecraft Java edition (though it could be tweaked to work with bedrock)
+- Minecraft Java edition client (though it could probably be tweaked to work with bedrock edition)
 - Use of the excellent [Minecraft Docker] server image (used within task definition, no direct download required)

 ## Cost Breakdown